 Treatment of Solid Pseudopapillary Tumor of the Pancreas

 Treatment options for solid pseudopapillary tumor of the pancreas include the following:

 Treatment of solid pseudopapillary tumor of the pancreas is surgical; however, preoperative and operative spillage is not unusual.
-Whipple procedures (pancreaticoduodenectomy) are often necessary, but non-Whipple pancreatic-sparing resections may be possible utilizing a pancreatico-jejunostomy procedure.
-Surgery is usually curative, although local recurrences occur in 5% to 15% of the cases.
+Whipple procedures (pancreaticoduodenectomy) are often necessary, but non-Whipple, pancreatic-sparing resections may be possible with a pancreatico-jejunostomy procedure.
+Surgery is usually curative, although local recurrences occur in 5% to 15% of cases.
 A retrospective review of the Italian Pediatric Rare Tumor Registry identified 43 pediatric patients diagnosed with solid pseudopapillary tumor of the pancreas between 2000 and 2018.[Level of evidence: 3iiA] The median age at diagnosis was 13.2 years (range, 7–18 years).
 Only one patient presented with metastatic disease.
 At follow-up (median, 8.4 years; range, 0–17 years), one recurrence occurred in a patient who had intraoperative rupture, and all patients were alive.

 Incidence and Risk Factors

 Pancreatoblastoma accounts for 10% to 20% of all pancreatic tumors during childhood.
 It is the most common pancreatic tumor of young children and typically presents in the first decade of life, with a median age at diagnosis of 5 years.[1,2]